o3de/o3de/Gems/Atom/RHI/Bindless.md

 The compiler then assigns a binding slot and "space" associated with the input.
 In C++, the SRG then allows the user to associate an `ImageView` with the `m_textureResource` input slot.
 This slot location varies per-platform, and can be queried by name as part of the interface.
-Other engines have other "spellings" for this sort of reflection and input mapping interface, but these concepts for resource binding are otherwise fairly universal.
+Other engines have other names for this sort of reflection and input mapping interface, but these concepts for resource binding are otherwise fairly universal.

 ## Why Bindless